PrinceNR/Connectverse/README.md

                         {  "otp": "785656" }

 3 Router : /image(post) (Optional) :  Upload an admin profile picture.
-The image is stored locally, and the filename is returned in the response.
+The image is stored locally, and the filename is returned in the respons
                                     *This route is not fully implemented and is intended to be used with a frontend for complete functionality.

 4 Router : /login(post) : Log in an admin using their email and password.